What to do in the Garden in January

 If you have black spot on Hellebores, as shown above, it's best to remove the diseased leaves.

-It may seem dramatic, but you really can remove many if not most of the leaves from the Hellebore without it suffering at all.
+It may seem dramatic, but you really can remove many, if not most, of the leaves from Hellebores without causing the plants any difficulties at all.
 Some professional growers routinely remove the leaves to better display the flowers.
+Check out the link below to see how to deal with Hellebore black spot, how many leaves to remove and some "before and after" images.

 Winter weeding